The Last Son

-The Last Son is a 2021 American action drama Western film directed by Tim Sutton.
+The Last Son is a 2021 American Western action drama film directed by Tim Sutton.
 It stars Sam Worthington, Colson Baker and Thomas Jane.
 It debuted at the Deauville American Film Festival on September 6, 2021, and officially released on December 10, 2021.

 Plot

-Set in the late 19th century Sierra Nevada, Isaac LeMay (Worthington), has been cursed by a terrible prophecy and in order to prevent his own murder from the hands of his own children, he hunts down his own offspring, including cold-blooded murderer and outlaw, Cal (Baker), who is his last remaining son.
+Set in the late 19th century Sierra Nevada, Isaac LeMay (Worthington), has been cursed by a terrible prophecy and in order to prevent his murder from the hands of his children, he hunts down his offspring, including cold-blooded murderer and outlaw, Cal (Baker), who is his last remaining son.
 While U.S. Marshal Solomon (Jane) and bounty hunters track Cal down.